Gambling to survive 動画

 .

 In general, kick returning in the Japanese archipelago leaves much to be desired.
-Punts often go unfielded or fair caught with no coverage threat within the same zip code.
-Not fielding a punt on the run is blasphemy where I came from; I doubt if we even knew fair catches were possible.
+Punts often go unfielded, or fair caught, with no coverage threat within the same zip code.
+Not fielding a punt on the run is blasphemy where I come from; I doubt if we even knew fair catches were possible.

 .